Morten H. Christiansen

 A bit about Morten H. Christiansen

 I received my PhD in Cognitive Science from the University of Edinburgh in 1995.
-I am Professor in the Department of Psychology and Co-Director of the Cognitive Science Program at Cornell University as well Senior Scientist at the Haskins Laboratories and Professor in the Department of Language and Communication at the University of Southern Denmark.
+I am Professor in the Department of Psychology and Co-Director of the Cognitive Science Program at Cornell University as well Senior Scientist at the Haskins Laboratories and Professor of Child Language at the Interacting Minds Centre and School of Communication and Culture at Aarhus University, Denmark.
 My research focuses on the interaction of biological and environmental constraints in the evolution, acquisition and processing of language.
 I employ a variety of methodologies, including computational modelling, corpus analyses, artificial language learning, psycholinguistic experiments, and neuroimaging.
-I have authored more than 165 scientiﬁc papers and have edited books on Connectionist Psycholinguistics, Language Evolution, Language Universals, and Cultural Evolution.
+I have authored more than 175 scientiﬁc papers and have edited four books.
+My newest book Creating language: Integrating evolution, acquisition, and processing from MIT Press provides an overview of my work over the past two decades.

 My Role in LuCiD